 The best way to get a free home emergency policy is through a home insurer.
 Many offer it as an add-on that costs more but there are a handful that have comprehensive emergency callout services as standard.

-One them is Together Mutual, who we’ve recently partnered with to offer our members an exclusive discount.
+One them is Together Mutual.
 Its home insurance and emergency cover have been rated as 4 Star services out of 5 by independent financial researcher Defaqto.

 A Star Rating indicates where a product or proposition sits in the market based on the quality and comprehensiveness of the features it offers.